If you’re not planning on financing a car through the dealership, there’s no need for a credit check. But some dealers do it anyway.

 Most dealers’ salespeople follow the rules, while trying their best to make a sale.
 They’ll ask a customer to fill out a credit application, but if the prospective buyer declines, the salesperson just moves on and tries other means to make the sale profitable.
 Floor mats?
 Undercoating?

 Shady dealers, though, ramp up the pressure and invoke the Patriot Act.
-Many fall for the ploy.
+And many fall for the ploy.
 “Most people have no idea what’s in the Patriot Act,” Henrick says.

 “What a lot of dealers do is pull a credit report while a customer is out for a test drive and then try to undercut the financing the customer got from a credit union or bank,” Henrick says.